geeknik/my-awesome-stars/README.md

 ## Shell

-- [nxtscape/nxtscape](https://github.com/nxtscape/nxtscape) - Nxtscape is an open-source agentic browser.
 - [nalgeon/sandboxes](https://github.com/nalgeon/sandboxes) - Sandboxes for running code and tools
 - [darkresearch/solana-mcp](https://github.com/darkresearch/solana-mcp) - A Model Context Protocol server for interacting with the Solana blockchain, powered by the Solana Agent Kit (https://github.com/sendaifun/solana-agent-kit)
 - [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research,
-- [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [cenab/MSTO](https://github.com/cenab/MSTO) - Market Sentiment Trading Orchestrator
 - [ublue-os/aurora](https://github.com/ublue-os/aurora) - The ultimate productivity workstation
 - [luchina-gabriel/OSX-PROXMOX](https://github.com/luchina-gabriel/OSX-PROXMOX) - Voilà, install macOS on ANY Computer!
 This is really and magic easiest way!
 PVE 7.XX ~ 8.XX Support and macOS High Sierra ~ macOS Sequoia Support.